Skip to main content

 When starting a new project with Paima Engine, you can choose to either go completely barebones, or use an included template to bootstrap with all of the essentials

-Option A: To initialize a game using a basic game template use the following command and select the generic template:
+Option A: To initialize a game using a basic game template by cloning the git repo here and going into the the rock-paper-scissors template (simple template to start with).

-Once the command has finished, you will notice a new folder have been created called generic-game-template (name varies based on template selected).
-The SDK is directly used by the game template, and so all code you write will be in the generic-game-template folder.
+Once the command has finished, you will notice a new folder have been created called rock-paper-scissors (name varies based on template selected).
+The SDK is directly used by the game template, and so all code you write will be in the rock-paper-scissors folder.

-Of note, feel free to rename the generic-game-template folder to the name of your game (or whatever you prefer)
+Of note, feel free to rename the rock-paper-scissors folder to the name of your game (or whatever you prefer)

 Packing Your Game Code